 Pure electric vehicles are exempt from Vehicle Excise Duty and Vehicle Congestion Charges.

-Government loans up to £35,000, repayable within six years, are available to buy pure electric and plug-in cars.
+Government loans up to £35,000, repayable within six years, are available to buy BEVs.
 Electric motorcycles can get loans up to £10,000.

-(Source material for electric car section, GoUltraLow website, Energy Savings Trust (EST) website, Office for low emission vehicles (OLEV), On-street residential charge point scheme (ORCS), Specialist Cars, Aberdeen, EV owners Margaret Houlihan, and Ceri Williams, both from Aberdeen).
+(Source material for electric car section, GoUltraLow website, Energy Savings Trust (EST) website, Office for low emission vehicles (OLEV), On-street residential charge point scheme (ORCS), Specialist Cars, Aberdeen, EV owners Margaret Houlihan, and Ceri Williams, both from Aberdeen and George Jamieson and Douglas Robertson, both of Electric Vehicle Association, Scotland).

 There are several different car share schemes in the UK.
 The one which operates in Aberdeen is Co-wheels .
 It is the largest car share company in the UK, with cars in 60 different cities.
 It is a social enterprise company.